-Yearly the entire staff receives training and/or reviews the following safety procedures: Sexual Harassment, child abuse reporting, blood borne pathogens, disaster and crisis drills, and SB 198 Safety in the Workplace.
-Staff development has been provided in the areas of cafeteria discipline, bullying prevention, and non-verbal, positive classroom management strategies as well.
-First aid and C.P.R. training is offered once or twice annually to all district employees.
+The staff receives training and/or reviews the following safety procedures: Sexual Harassment, child abuse reporting, blood borne pathogens, disaster and crisis drills, and SB 198 Safety in the Workplace.
+Staff development has been provided in the areas of cafeteria discipline, bullying prevention, and nonverbal, positive classroom management strategies as well.
+First aid and C.P.R. training is offered to all district employees.